Ericsaliway0/SpecPathGNN/README.md

-## A Spectral Graph Learning Framework for Pathway-Level Prediction and Explainability
+## Hierarchical Pathway Embeddings for Explainable Graph-Based Molecular Modeling

-This repository contains the code for our paper, "A Spectral Graph Learning Framework for Pathway-Level Prediction and Explainability".
+This repository contains the code for our paper, "Hierarchical Pathway Embeddings for Explainable Graph-Based Molecular Modeling".

 ![Alt text](images/framework.jpeg)